zhoupgit/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

     | sort exceptionCount desc
 ```

-{{% admonition type="note" %}}
-If you receive an error like `input data must be a wide series but got ...` when trying to alert on a query, make sure that your query returns valid numeric data that can be output to a Time series panel.
+> **Note:** If you receive an error like `input data must be a wide series but got ...` when trying to alert on a query, make sure that your query returns valid numeric data that can be output to a Time series panel.
-{{% /admonition %}}

-For more information on Grafana alerts, refer to [Alerting](ref:alerting).
+For more information on Grafana alerts, refer to [Alerting]({{< relref "../../alerting" >}}).

 ## Control pricing